CityScrolls logo Explore Venice ›

 The first Doge reigned from 697 and the last was forced to abdicate by Napoleon in 1797.

-These top places are steps away from Palazzo Ducale:
+These top spots are just a short walk from Palazzo Ducale: